Guy Wulfrunian: Operators

 Of 137 Wulfrunians built, 126 were delivered to the West Riding Automobile Company between 1960 and 1965.
 A further four were acquired second hand from other operators and put into service, while two demonstrator vehicles were acquired from Guy but were cannibalised for spares.
 After maintenance and reliability issues, West Riding cancelled an order for a further 25 vehicles.

-Two Wulfrunians with East Lancashire bodies were delivered to Wolverhampton Corporation Transport, with a further two with rear-engined bodies delivered to Accrington Corporation Transport, one was delivered to West Wales Motors of Tycroes with a Roe body, and one was delivered to Lancashire United Transport with a Northern Counties body between 1960 and 1961, but these did not lead to any further orders.
+Two Wulfrunians with East Lancashire bodies were delivered to Wolverhampton Corporation Transport, with a further two with rear-entrance bodies delivered to Accrington Corporation Transport, one was delivered to West Wales Motors of Tycroes with a Roe body, and one was delivered to Lancashire United Transport with a Northern Counties body between 1960 and 1961, but these did not lead to any further orders.

 Two Wulfrunians were ordered for export to Hong Kong in 1961 by China Motor Bus, however this order was later cancelled.